dr-data/Barchine/README.md

   - Drink data (name, recipe array containing ingredients with name and respective volume for drink recipe)
   - Calculate the cost of each drink recipe
   - Save and load drink recipes and ingredients from txt files
+  - Error checking system
    - Check for low stock
    - Check for drinks which are missing or have insufficient ingredients
+   - Verify no storage overlap, or nameing conflicts
+  - Serial communication to arduino for drink order
   - Console navigation
-  - Add/Delete/Edit menu entries and ingredient entries
-  - Error checking system to ensure data read from memory file follows proper logic (no overlapping on storage positions, duplicate names)

-###Upcoming Features:
-  - Serial communication to arduino for drink order
+  - Sample Arduino code for raspberry pi to arduino serial communication for Barchine
-  - Create GUI system for end user operation with access to console settings